 Chart frame refers to the container of the chart on the layout.
-The appearance of a chart frame's background, border, and shadow on the layout can be changed from the Format tab.
+The appearance of a chart frame's background, border, and shadow on the layout can be changed from the Chart Frame tab.
 For example, the following steps provide instructions to change the background color of the chart:

 - In layout view, select the chart on the layout.
-On the ribbon, under Chart Frame, click the Format tab.
+On the ribbon, click the Chart Frame tab.

 - In the Current Selection group, click the drop-down menu and choose Background.

 - In the Background group, use the gallery to change the fill color.

 To change another element of the chart frame, choose it from the Current Selection group.

 Modify chart frame properties